** Please, contact us for the updated version of this tour **

 Please, check our upcoming departures.

-If you are planning to visit Tibet in late May / early June 2020, we highly encourage you to join this departure.
-Saga Dawa is celebrated on June 5th, 2020 at Mt.
+If you are planning to visit Tibet in May 2023, we highly encourage you to join this departure.
+Saga Dawa is celebrated on May 25th, 2023 at Mt.
 Kailash.
 This is a special moment to be there.
-As we do every year, we are organizing our most special trip for this big celebration, starting on June 8th.
+As we do every year, we are organizing our most special trip for this big celebration, starting on June 4th.
 We do Kora during that time because its meaning for us.
 There will be lots of pilgrims.
 We celebrate birth, death and enlightment of Buddha and we all tibetans want to do Kora for a better next life.

-Yes, I want to assist to Saga Dawa Festival 2020 at Mt.
+Yes, I want to assist to Saga Dawa Festival 2023 at Mt.
 Kailash.
-You can also book your space next year Saga Dawa Festival 2021 at Mt.
-Kailash.
+You can also book your space next year Mt Kailash Saga Dawa Festival 2024

 Price varies accoring to the number of people in your group, category of hotel, transportation and other services you request.
 Please contact us with these important details first.